Counselling saved my life. It can save yours too.

 I wanted immediate fixes but confronting and processing trauma takes time and is only really properly addressed if you give yourself to the process.
 I say

-time, it took only 6 months with Mankind.
+time, it took only 6 months of therapy.
 I was ready to end it before I met with them.
 I viewed it as my last chance.
 I’m glad I took it with open arms and mind.

 I didn’t think I had a ‘problem’ in life for many years.
 I just thought everyone exposed